webinos/webinos-android/README.md

 #### Install Node

-We have tested building webinos-android with Node v0.8.x. 'apt-get install nodejs' might not give you the wanted Node release, so instead please download a v0.8.x release from here:
+We have tested building webinos-android with Node v0.8.x. 'apt-get install nodejs' might not give you the wanted Node version, so instead please download a v0.8.x release from here:

 http://nodejs.org/dist/

-Then do a gloabl install manually.
+Then do a global install manually.

-#### Install Node-gyp globally
+#### Install node-gyp

     sudo npm install -g node-gyp